 Counteroffensive?
 Probing defenses?
-What’s playing out on Ukraine’s battlefields?
+A look at the fighting in Ukraine

 While Kyiv is keeping silent about the start of any counteroffensive, fighting is raging in several sections of the front line, signaling that the long-expected campaign could be getting underway.

-A video, released over the weekend by Ukraine, shows several of its soldiers in full combat gear raising a finger to their lips.
+A video released over the weekend by Ukraine shows several of its soldiers in full combat gear raising a finger to their lips.
 “Plans love silence.
 There will be no start announcement,” say the words flashing on the screen afterward, followed by warplanes in flight.

 Moscow claims it successfully fended off a Ukrainian attempt to ram through Russia’s defenses, but some pro-Kremlin military bloggers paint a different picture, acknowledging that Kyiv’s troops made some quick gains.